MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Related Works

 Prior latent action approaches study the latent action learning with single-view video, but to our knowledge, none of them explicitly use multi-view video during LAM training.
 MVP-LAM uses cross-viewpoint reconstruction on multi-view data to construct action-centric latent actions.

 \paragraph{Learning from Videos with Diverse Viewpoints.} In robot learning, learned policies often exhibit poor generalization across viewpoints due to limited viewpoint diversity in open-source robot datasets~\cite{roviaug}.
-One line of work mitigates such limitations via 3D-aware representations (e.g., point cloud) or data augmentation with novel-view synthesis (NVS) ~\cite{nerfrl,snerl,groot,rvt,dp3,exaug,vista}.
-Viewpoint variation is, however, prevalent in real-world manipulation videos, especially in egocentric data (e.g., EgoExo4D~\cite{egoexo4d}), and can serve as a scalable source of viewpoint diversity.
+One line of work mitigates such limitations via 3D-aware representations (e.g., point cloud) or data augmentation with novel-view synthesis (NVS) models~\cite{nerfrl,snerl,groot,rvt,dp3,exaug,vista}.
+Another line of work learns view-invariant representations directly from multi-view data.
+TCN~\cite{tcn} uses time-aligned multi-view frames with contrastive learning, while MV-MWM~\cite{mvmwm} and ReViWo~\cite{reviwo} train multi-view autoencoders to build viewpoint-robust world models for policy learning.
+However, in-the-wild human manipulation videos often include diverse viewpoints so that they can serve as a scalable source of viewpoint diversity.
 Accordingly, R3M~\cite{r3m} and HRP~\cite{HRP} pretrain visual representations on large-scale egocentric human videos and show improved robustness of downstream policies under viewpoint changes.

 These methods primarily aim at observation representations and often require additional components such as camera calibration, dense multi-view coverage of the same scene, or computationally expensive 3D reconstruction and neural rendering.
+In addition, robustness to viewpoint variation at the level of latent actions has not been widely explored.

 \paragraph{Exogenous Noise in Latent Action Learning.} Exogenous noise in real-world datasets can hinder reliable latent action learning.
 In the presence of such non-i.i.d. noise, learning representations that include the minimal information necessary to control the agent from videos can require exponentially more samples than learning from action-labeled trajectories~\cite{lam_distractor_theory}.
-In addition, such noise can dominate observation transitions and incentivize LAMs to encode it~\cite{laom}, and, theoretically, even linear LAMs tend to capture the dominant variation, which may include the noise~\cite{latentaction_learn}.
+Theoretically, even linear LAMs tend to capture dominant variation~\cite{latentaction_learn}, so when noise dominates observation transitions, LAMs are incentivized to encode it rather than the true action~\cite{laom}.
 To mitigate this issue, LAOM~\cite{laom} incorporates a small amount of action supervision to guide the latent actions.
 Other approaches reduce the influence of the distractors without action labels, for example, by learning object-centric representations via slot decomposition~\cite{lam_obj_centric} or by asking vision-language models (VLM) to ignore distractors~\cite{lam_task_centric}.

 While these methods provide insights for reducing the noise, they introduce additional dependencies, such as action labels, reliable object decomposition, or the quality of pretrained VLMs.
 In addition, their evaluations are often limited to controlled benchmarks with synthetic distractors (e.g., Distracting Control Suite), leaving open questions about how these methods translate to realistic, noisy manipulation data and whether they yield consistent gains in multi-task or long-horizon settings.